 Only officially enrolled students in a class are allowed to attend the class.
-The instructor of the class should inform any non-officially enrolled student of his/her improper registration and should immediately report it, in writing, to the Registrar's Office, and should also ask the student to immediately proceed to the Registrar's Office for a settlement.
+The instructor of the class should inform any non-officially enrolled student of his/her improper registration and should immediately report it, in writing, to the Office of the Registrar, and should also ask the student to immediately proceed to the Office of the Registrar for a settlement.